mijireh/mijireh-php/readme.md

 * __company__

-  The company name is optional
+  (optional) The company name associated with this address

 * __apt\_suite__

-  The apartment or suite number is optional
+  (optional) The apartment or suite number

 * __phone__

-  The phone number is optional
+  (optional) The phone number

 Functions
 ----------